 Planning a funeral can be an expensive prospect.
-The average funeral costs more than $7,000 and in many cases as much as $10,000 – or more, depending on the arrangements.
+The average funeral costs more than $8,000 and in many cases as much as $10,000 – or more, depending on the arrangements.
 Prepaid funeral plans offer a way to help manage those costs while easing the financial and emotional burden of planning a funeral for your loved ones.
 Whether it makes sense with your budget to purchase a prepaid funeral plan can depend on your wishes as well as your financial situation.
 There are different ways to preplan a funeral and it’s important to consider what’s involved in the process along with the cost.
+Consider working with a financial advisor as you make funeral arrangements.

 What Are Prepaid Funeral Plans?